casanovg/timonel/porcellanato/nicebots-libs/twis/6-GC-if-2/PROBLEM_FOLLOW-UP.md

 --------
 When the TWI master requests a memory dump from a specific slave device, this slave starts transmitting its memory contents to the TWI bus.
 During this transmission, apparently, a non-addressed slave interprets a false TWI START condition due to a particular data pattern sent by the addressed slave.
 When this occurs, as soon as the addressed slave transmits a data pattern that matches the non-addressed slave address, this one sends wrongly a TWI ACKNOWLEDGE, corrupting the addressed slave transmission and forcing the master to abort the running command.

-The most probable cause of this behavior is poor handling of data bit status changing made by the slave USI_TWI driver.
-The bit status change should occur just a little bit after the clock line falling edge.
-Now, is made right in the edge of the falling clock pulse, making it possible to be confused by a non-wanted TWI START or STOP condition.
+The most probable cause of this behavior is poor handling of data bit transitions made by the slave USI_TWI driver.
+The bit transitions should be made just a little bit after the clock line falling edge, and before the rising edge.
+Now, is made right in the edge of the falling clock pulse, making it possible to be confused by a non-wanted TWI START or STOP condition, depending on the data bit transition direction.

 Analyzer capture:
 -----------------